paulo-bettencourt/seinfeld-facts-docker-angular-signals/README.md

 To create a containerized image of the app in Docker, execute the following command:

-`docker build -t seinfeld-facts .`
+`docker build -t seinfeld-trivia .`

 This command will build the Docker image with the tag "seinfeld-facts" based on the Dockerfile in the current directory.

 To set up and run the image on Docker, use the following command:

-`docker run -p 4200:4200 seinfeld-facts`
+`docker run -p 80:80 seinfeld-trivia`

-This command will start a Docker container using the "seinfeld-facts" image and map port 4200 on the host to port 4200 within the container.
+This command will start a Docker container using the "seinfeld-facts" image and map port 80 on the host to port 80 within the container.

 ## Screenshots